BhargavGo/Design-Of-An-Electric-Vehicle-Using-MATLAB-Simulink/README.md

-# Design-Of-An-Electric-Vehicle-Using-MATLAB-Simulink
 Name: BHARGAV GORIVALE

-Company: FastBit Embedded Brain Academy

-Domain : Embedded Systems
+Company: E-Drive :  My Equation Education

+Domain : E-Drive : A Industrial Training Program On EV’s and software simulation

-Duration : Sept 2024
+Duration : Feb 2025

-Mentor : Kiran Nayak
+Mentor : Abinash Kumar Panda

 # **Overview of the Project**

-## **Project :  Keypad Interfacing With STM32F407 Discovery-Kit**
+## **Project :  Design-Of-An-Electric-Vehicle-Using-MATLAB-Simulink**

 ### **Objective**
 The project interfaces a 4x4 matrix keypad with the STM32F407 Discovery Board, scanning rows and columns to detect key presses, without using the HAL library.